 The actuary may also consider historical and current statistical data showing standard deviations, correlations, and other statistical measures related to historical or future expected returns of each asset class and to inflation.
-Analytical and stochastic simulation models may be used to develop expected investment returns from this statistical data.
+Stochastic simulation models or other analyses may be used to develop expected investment returns from this statistical data.